bhupi87/emailAPI/README.md

 A simple app which send email notification , this api also contain simple UI to enter email id and mail content .
 Currently This api is using MailGun as primary provider and SendGrid and secondary .
 If MailGun server is down , api will switch to SendGrid server to send mail .

+## Prerequisites

+Make sure you have installed all of the following prerequisites on your  machine:
+* Git - [Download & Install Git](https://git-scm.com/downloads).
+OSX and Linux machines typically have this already installed.
+* Node.js - [Download & Install Node.js](https://nodejs.org/en/download/) and the npm package manager.
+If you encounter any problems, you can also use this [GitHub Gist](https://gist.github.com/isaacs/579814) to install Node.js.
+* MailGun API-Key  - [Sign-up & Create Account]https://www.mailgun.com/)
+* SendGrid API-Key  - [Sign-up & Create Account]https://sendgrid.com/)

 ## Running Locally

 Make sure you have Node.js .
 Open a command window in your project folder .